MicrosoftDocs/microsoft-365-community/Community/maturity-model-microsoft365-servicing-microsoft365-service-change-management.md

 - Announced changes take the organization by surprise.
 - New features and capabilities are not taken advantage of.
 - Unexpected deprecations disrupt business processes and harm the business.
-- Service outages are not recognized and staff time is wasted attempting to resolve issues within their environment.

 ## Level 200 – Managed

 - Someone in the organization reviews the message services on an ad hoc or infrequent basis.
 - Changes are communicated, acted upon and tracked based on their judgement.
 Communication is not always timely or effective and many staff do not review, understand or act on the information provided.
 - Little or no planning takes place to introduce or mitigate the effects of changes organizationally, though some teams may be effective at taking local action.
-- Service desk or support roles review health advisories reactively in response to user reports.

 ## Level 300 – Defined